 And for the honeypot, which helps you measure the accuracy of annotations, you can see the result of its computation in the example below:

 The labeling expertise then gives us a way to validate the chosen labeling plan: you try to annotate 10% of your data using consensus between your labelers.
-Depending on your result, you can pursue with your labeling plan or refine it: If some classes are over-represented in your dataset, it may make sense to separate them.
-On the contrary if some classes do not get enough representation, or if the annotators disagree on some classes (the consensus will be small), you should group these classes.
+Depending on your result, you can continue with your labeling plan or refine it.
+If some classes are over-represented in your dataset, it may make sense to separate them.
+On the contrary, if some classes do not get enough representation, or if the annotators disagree on some classes (the consensus will be small), you should group these classes.
 You can also look at the consensus per category to decide which classes to group.

 The labeling plan is a crucial part in many machine learning projects.
 In the case of a multi-class classification problem:

 We learned in this article to build an efficient labeling plan by taking the case of a multi-class classification problem.
-Every machine learning problem has its particularities regarding how you design your labeling plan.
-However, some of the knowledge gathered in this blog post is still relevant, like the validation of your annotation plan should prove to be relevant and useful.
+Every machine learning problem has its particularities with respect to how you design your labeling plan.
+However, the general remarks outlined here on the validation of your annotation plan should prove to be relevant and useful.

-Here at Kili, we offer you a platform to annotate your data with consensus and thus create a successful labeling plan and also labeling process.
-Learn more at Kili by reading our website!
+Here at Kili, we offer you a platform to annotate your data with consensus and thus create both a successful labeling plan and process.
+Learn more about Kili by checking our website